Poe Toaster: Revival

 In 2015, the Maryland Historical Society organized a competition to select a new individual to resurrect the annual tribute in a modified, tourism-friendly form.
 The new Toaster—who will also remain anonymous—made his first appearance during the daylight hours of January 16, 2016 (a Saturday, three days before Poe's birthday), wearing the traditional garb and playing Saint-Saëns' Danse macabre on a violin.
 After raising the traditional cognac toast and placing the roses, he intoned, "Cineri gloria sera venit" ("Glory paid to one's ashes comes too late", from an epigram by the Roman poet Martial) and departed.

 In popular culture

-The Poe Toaster has appeared as a character in books, occult documentaries, and other media.
+The Poe Toaster has appeared as a character in books, occult documentaries and other media.
 The 2001 novel, In a Strange City, by Baltimore crime fiction novelist Laura Lippman features two Poe Toasters.
 The Poe Toaster is the subject of numerous non-fiction occult treatises.
-More recently, the 2011 audio play The Poe Toaster Not Cometh, by Washington Audio Theater seeks to explain the Poe Toaster mystery by suggesting the Poe Toaster is in fact a contemporary of Poe's, surviving through the centuries via occult means.
+More recently, the 2011 audio play The Poe Toaster Not Cometh by Washington Audio Theater seeks to explain the Poe Toaster mystery by suggesting the Poe Toaster is in fact a contemporary of Poe, surviving through the centuries via occult means.

 The mystery of the Poe Toaster was featured in an episode of Creepy Canada along with the circumstances that led up to Poe's death and rumors of his ghost haunting Westminster Hall and Burying Ground.

+Some publications note the similarity of the name Poe Toaster with a word coined by Ben Jonson in the 17th century, poetaster, meaning an inferior poet, presumably not referring to Poe himself, but to the Poe Toaster.